Machu Picchu: 7-Day Lodge Trek

 Machu Picchu: 7-Day Lodge Trek Itinerary:

 Day 1 Bienvenido to Peru.
-Begin your adventure with an acclimization hike and stunning views of Salkantay.
+Begin with an acclimatization hike.

-Day 2 Hike up to a glacier and take in the powerful scenery of Lake Humantay surrounded by mountains.
+Day 2 Hike up to a glacier and take in the scenery of Lake Humantay.

-Day 4 Mostly downhill hiking today as you make your way through an Andean cloud forest.
+Day 4 Mostly downhill hiking through an Andean cloud forest.

-Day 5 Butterflies and flowers become more prevalent on the way to the next lodge that was built in the midst of coffee and banana trees.
+Day 5 Trek to a lodge built in the midst of coffee and banana trees.

 Day 6 From the Llactapata ruins, get your first views of Machu Picchu.

-Day 7 Spend the morning exploring and discovering the mysteries of Machu Picchu's history and inhabitants.
+Day 7 Spend the morning discovering the mysteries of Machu Picchu.